nils-christian/feature-gen/README.md

 	class Variant1 {
 	}

 Now feature-gen generates everything to use the feature model in your application.
-Assuming your root feature is named *Root*, you can do the following:

-	RootFeatureCheckService featureCheckService = RootFeatureCheckService.of( Variant1.class );

-	if ( featureCheckService.isFeatureActive( RootFeature.MY_FEATURE ) ) {
-	   ...
-	}

 ### Standalone Generator